Help my chihuahua is a picky eater!

 #1: Find out how many calories your dog really needs a day.

 #2: Change to a dog food that has a calorie content that you can calculate.
-Raw or home cooked is best.
+Raw home cooked or a good quality wet food. is best.
 If you are feeding processed dog food, then contact the supplier and ask for the calorie content.

 Once you know what calories your dog needs and the calorie content of their food you have the situation under better control.